LinkedIn Statistics Every B2B Marketer Should Know

 Yes — 89% of B2B marketers rate LinkedIn as the #1 platform for lead generation.
 It generates 2.74x more leads per dollar than Facebook or X for B2B, and 46% of all social traffic to B2B websites comes from LinkedIn.

-LinkedIn's average CPC is $5.26, roughly 3-5x higher than Facebook.
-However, Lead Gen Forms convert at 13% and Sponsored InMail achieves 52% open rates, making the higher cost justified by superior lead quality.
+LinkedIn's average CPC is $5-8, with CPMs of $30-50 (3-5x higher than Facebook).
+However, Lead Gen Forms convert at 13%, conversion rates average 2.0-3.5%, and Sponsored InMail achieves 52% open rates — making the higher cost justified by superior lead quality.

 What is the best time to post on LinkedIn?